Brey History, Family Crest & Coats of Arms

 "This name occurs in all the copies of the co-called Roll of Battel Abbey, and that a great family so designated migrated from Normandy at the period of the Conquest seems certain.
 Three places in that province are still called Brai; two in the arrondissement of Falaise, and one in that of Bernal."

 John Bray ( fl.
 1377), was an early English "physician and botanist [who] received a pension of 100s. a year from William, Earl of Salisbury, which was confirmed by Richard II.
 He wrote a list of herbs in Latin, French, and English, 'Synonyma de nominibus herbarum.'
 This manuscript was formerly part of the collection of F. Bernard; it is now in the Sloane Collection in the British Museum. "

-Important Dates for the Brey family
+Early History of the Brey family

 This web page shows only a small excerpt of our Brey research.
 Another 285 words (20 lines of text) covering the years 1066, 1260, 1500, 1700, 1440, 1503, 1644, 1656, 1730, 1790, 1883, 1794, 1868 and are included under the topic Early Brey History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bray, Braye, Braie, Brey, Breye, Brae and others.